• Skip to primary navigation

 Instructions

 • Peel the papaya and cut in half length wise and scoop out the seeds.
 Do a quick soak in ice water to ensure the papaya is crisp and cold.
-Then shred the papaya with a mandolin or peeler.
+Shred the papaya with a mandolin or peeler.
 You want to end up with shreds.

 • Pound garlic cloves and Thai chili peppers in the mortar until a paste is formed.
 (Non-mortar) Use a food chopper or finely chop the garlic and chili peppers with a knife.